 Sewage Backup Warning Signs

-The second most obvious warning sign is the toilet or bathtub not actually draining.
+The second most obvious warning sign is that the toilet or bathtub is not draining.
 In some cases, the sink may back up as well.
-If things simply aren’t draining, the blockage may come from something simple.
+If things aren’t draining, the blockage may come from something simple.
 Hair or some other object can cause a blockage, but it is still a good idea to call a plumber if a drain liquid can’t push it out.
 If water is coming up from the drain, it could be a sewage block.

 It’s a good idea to have a plumber or sewage expert to inspect your pipes and drainage at least once a year, however.
 In this type of business, it’s always better safe than sorry.
-Early blockage detection can mean the difference between hundreds of dollars and thousands of dollars.
+Early blockage detection can mean the difference between hundreds and thousands of dollars.
 Not only that, but it could also ruin a home and cause mold infestation later on.

 What Should You Do When Sewage Backs Up?

 Try to block off as much of it as you can.
 If it’s in the bathroom, shut the door and keep it closed until it is fixed.
 Remember, the pathogens from sewage water can even come from inhaling it, so keep as much of it away as you can.
-If need be, consider vacating the premises until a plumber or sewage expert fixes the problem.
+If necessary, consider vacating the premises until a plumber or sewage expert fixes the problem.

 What Causes Sewage Backups?